-In a few words, the satisfaction of other people's relational needs is a lubricant to achieve higher and faster results in terms of Content (refer to Bateson's theory, where Content is the result you are aiming at)
+In a few words, the satisfaction of other people's relational needs is a facilitating factor in the change management.

 They are preliminary conditions to make possible every simple communication among different cultures.

 From experience it seems that the satisfaction of these needs can compensate for some negative factors, like a lower level of compensation, highly demanding tasks, a severe or uncomfortable environment.